We are recruiting a postdoc on the quantitative ecology of invasive species to begin Summer 2023 (Announcement).

 Enthusiastic students from Temple University can gain research experience with our team at the Center for Biodiversity.
-Students may volunteer, gain University credit, and be paid via funds available through Temple’s URP and Merit Scholar Programs.
+Students may volunteer, gain University credit, and be paid via funds available through Temple’s URP, the Diamond Research Scholars Program, Merit Scholar Programs or other fellowships.
 For more information on our projects, click here.

 If you are interested in a position, please email your resume or CV, a brief statement of your interest, and your unofficial transcript to either Dr. Behm or Dr. Helmus (depending on your interests).
 Include in your email a brief statement explaining why you are interested in joining the team and what your career goals are following graduation.

 Each year, we accept a select few MS and Ph.D. students.
 If we do not have a formal announcement listed, then we do still encourage potential students to contact us directly.
 Applicants should first read through the publications and the information on our website, and then send a brief letter of interest, a CV, and unofficial transcripts to either Dr. Behm or Dr. Helmus.
 In the letter, include why you are interested in joining the team, indicate what about our research seems exciting to you, and what you might like to work on while a graduate student.
 Application details on Temple’s Biology Graduate program are found here.
 Also, see Temple University Graduate School and Department of Biology.